trex-paxos/trex-paxos-jvm/README.md

 We use `highestAccepted` to learn the full range of slots that a majority of nodes know that the last leader attempted to fix.

-It is entirely acceptable that messages carry more information.
-In this case, a new leader must send a `prepare` message for all slots that the majority of nodes collectively know any prior leader attempted to fix.

-This implementation first sends a `prepare` for the slot higher than the last knows to be fixed.
+In this implementation a new leader first issues `prepare` for the slot higher than the last knows to be fixed.
-Once it has a majority response it takes the max of highestAccepted and streams for that range of slots.
+The new leader will instantaneously send the response message to itself which includes it's own `highestAccepted`.
+When it gets a majority positive response it computes `max(highestAccepted)` and streams for that range of slots.

 ## Fifth, The invariants